aagah20/frontend-Projects/1. QR-Code/README.md

 ## Overview
-Hello I am Aachal and i completed the QR code design uding HTML and CSS.
+Hello I am Aachal and i completed the QR code design using HTML and CSS.

 ### Screenshot